Dharshan2208/stock-analysis-chatbot/README.md

 - New features, better pipelines, and more polished tooling will be added over time.
 - Expect frequent updates to structure, tools, and agent reasoning.
 - Feel free to customize and expand any part of this system depending on your future goals.

+## Contribution

+Feel free to fork the repository, open issues, or submit pull requests.